Sprytile/SprytileDocs/docs/tutorial/blender-basics.md

 ## Working with Objects

+Now we'll learn how to edit objects in Blender.

 ### Selection

+Blender's starting scene contains a cube mesh, a camera, and a lamp.
+Each of these are different kinds of objects inside Blender.

+By default, the cube mesh is selected.
+You can tell this by the outline around the cube, or the by the circle selected indicator in the scene outliner.

+Let's try selecting the camera by `right clicking` on the triangular object to the left of the scene.
+The camera is now highlighted in the 3D view and the scene outliner.

 ### Transformation

 #### 3D Manipulator

 #### Shortcut Keys

 ## Context Modes

+### Object Mode

+### Edit Mode

 ## 3D Cursor